bkyappworks/individual_project/README.md

 # Quick Hunt - Your Job Hunting Dashboard
 <h2>A Dashboard That: </h2>
-<li> Automatically scrap and demonstrate new job posting from linkedin and indeed </li>
+<li> Automatically scrap and demonstrate new job postings from linkedin and Indeed </li>
-<li> Show top skills for each job at a glance by extracting and analyzing data from (usually vey long) job discriptions </li>
+<li> Show top skills for each job at a glance by extracting and analyzing data from (usually very long) job descriptions </li>
 <li> Provide information not only about jobs but also the entire job searching trends based on Google Trend </li>

 <h2>Website </h2>